Piotrunius/AutoClicker-AntiAFK/README.md

 An advanced and fully customizable AutoClicker and Anti-AFK tool, designed for gamers and task automation.
 The application features a modern and intuitive user interface with extensive personalization options.

-*I suggest inserting a screenshot of the main application window here.*

 ## 📜 Features